-The Observation Software decomposes into three parts, as shown in Figure 5.
+The Observation Software decomposes into four parts, as shown in Figure 5.

-The OS GUI (module "vcopan") supplies the operator with a graphical user interface.
-It provides status information and allows the operator to issue engineering commands.
+- The OS GUI (module "vcopan") supplies the operator with a graphical user interface.
+It provides status information and allows the operator to issue engineering commands. - OS RTD is a process which displays assembled VISTA IR Camera data, based on the VISTA real-time display tool, "vcrtd".